MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 5. On the **Conditional Access | Overview** page, select **Policies** in the middle navigation pane.

 6. On the **Conditional Access | Policies** page, review the default policies available with your Microsoft 365 subscription.
 Note the policy titled **Multifactor authentication for Microsoft partners and vendors**.
 This is the Conditional Access policy that Microsoft created that requires MFA for all users on all cloud apps.
-Select this policy so that you can see how Microsoft is enforcing MFA for all users in this trial tenant.  <br/>
+Select this policy so that you can see how Microsoft is enforcing MFA for all users in this trial tenant.

-	**IMPORTANT:** Your Learning Partner may be using trial tenants that precede this recent MFA change.
-If you haven't been asked to perform MFA after each user sign-in, then your trial tenant doesn't require MFA.
-In this case, the policy titled **Multifactor authentication for Microsoft partners and vendors** won't appear in your policies list, in which case you should skip to step 12 to begin creating your own Conditional Access policy.

 7. On the **Multifactor authentication for Microsoft partners and vendors** page, under the **Users** group, select **All users included and specific users excluded**.
 Doing so displays two tabs - **Include** and **Exclude**.

 8. Under the **Include** tab, note that **All users** is selected.
 Just to satisfy your curiosity, let's try changing this policy by turning off MFA.
 Select **None** and then select the **Save** button. <br/>
 	**Note what happened:** A message box briefly appeared at the top of the page indicating **Failed to update Multifactor authentication for Microsoft partners and vendors**.
 The system then returned you to the **Conditional Access | Policies** page.
 If you didn't see this message, then repeat this step again.  <br/>

 	The same thing happens if, under the **Include** tab, you select **Users and groups** and you select specific users or groups rather than all users.
 In fact, Microsoft has built in a security firewall so that if you try to make any change to this policy, it will fail when you attempt to save the policy.